 Description What happens?
-Tolerances and PFH D : Affects Safety function which monitors a safety rated output, such that it ensures that the output can only be activated when the robot is in the configured and monitored "safe home position".
+Tolerances and PFH D : Affects Safety function which monitors safety rated output, such that it ensures that the output can only be activated when the robot is it the configured and monitored "safe home position".
 A stop cat 0 is initiated if the output is activated when the robot is not in the configured position.
-The "safe home output" can only be activated when the robot is in the configured "safe home position" TOL: 1.7 ° PFH D : 1.8E- 07 External connection to logic and/or equipment
+The "safe home TOL: 1.7 ° PFH D : 1.8E- 07 External connection to logic and/or equipment